What's the biggest draw for PaymentCloud? For us, it's the hands-on advocacy and guidance provided for merchants both

 Positive PaymentCloud Reviews & Testimonials

 We’ve received a steady stream of (mostly) positive feedback about PaymentCloud from our readers since this review was first published.
 One commenter praised the company even though it couldn’t place his business, which is almost unheard of in the credit card processing world.
 While it’s apparent that the company actively solicits testimonials from its merchants, the endorsements we’ve received have all been thoughtful and well-written.

-High-risk merchant account specialists are a mixed bag.
-The field is full of shady providers seeking to take advantage of high-risk merchants by charging them well-above-average fees and rates and imposing lengthy contracts and equipment leases.
-Fortunately, PaymentCloud is one of the “good guys,” offering dependable service at a reasonable price.
-With glowing praise from customers and a strong recommendation from Dharma Merchant Services and Stripe, we have no problem recommending PaymentCloud for your high-risk business.
+PaymentCloud qualifies as one of the “good guys” in the high-risk payment processing field, offering dependable service at a reasonable price.
+With glowing praise from customers and strong recommendations from Dharma Merchant Services and Stripe, we have no problem recommending PaymentCloud for your high-risk business.

-What’s the biggest draw for PaymentCloud?
-In our opinion, it’s the hands-on advocacy and guidance provided for merchants both during and after onboarding.
+In our opinion, the company’s main strength is its hands-on advocacy and guidance provided for merchants both during and after onboarding.
 We appreciate that PaymentCloud works tirelessly to present high-risk businesses in the best possible light to underwriters while maintaining a sense of transparency that keeps merchants in touch with the reality of their situations.
 Assigning a dedicated account manager to your case from the get-go helps ensure a quality experience.
 And since PaymentCloud works closely with so many banks and back-end processors, you’ll already have a better chance of approval than with many competing merchant account providers.

 For these reasons and more, PaymentCloud continues to score a solid 4.5 out of 5 stars.
 We’d still like to see some of the information we’ve provided in this review (pricing, contract terms, services, educational materials, etc.) more clearly outlined on the PaymentCloud website.
 As a high-risk provider, the company may never publish any exact figures, but there is still room for improvement in this area.